AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 >title="Learn how to design your email content"
 >abstract="Learn how to use the Email Designer."

+Detailed instructions on how to configure the email content are available in [this section](../content/edit-content.md).

 In this use case, you use a predefined template to design our email.

-Detailed instructions on how to configure the email content are available in [this section](../content/edit-content.md).

-1. To start creating the email content, click the **[!UICONTROL Edit content]** button.
+1. To start creating the email content, open your email delivery and click the **[!UICONTROL Edit content]** button.

    This brings you to a dedicated interface where you can configure the email content and design it using the Email Designer.